mvirgo/Lane-Detection-GANs/README.md

 ## Results
 **In Progress**

-See `imagenet_preprocess.py` file for pre-processing on the ImageNet pre-trained networks - this needs to be dropped into the relevant directory for training.
+See `adj_preprocess.py` file for pre-processing on the labels for all networks, as well as images for the ImageNet pre-trained networks - this needs to be dropped into the relevant directory for training.

 **Eventual update:** I will eventually add pre-processing times in for the inference speed to more accurately portray how quickly each architecture is truly making predictions.